-Arak, Iran Travel Guide
+Arak, Iran City

-City City in Markazi province, Iran
+City in Markazi province, Iran

 Arak’s brick factories and wide boulevards reflect its industrial 19th-century rebuild; visitors browse bazaars for metalwork and carpets, inspect old caravanserais and use the city as a quiet base for nearby salt flats and mountain passes.

-Why Visit Arak, Iran? #
+Why Visit Arak, Iran?#

 Founded in the 19th century as Sultanabad, Arak appeals to travelers interested in industrial history and regional crafts, with workshops producing metalware and carpets.
 Nearby Mahallat offers botanical gardens and hot springs for easy day trips, and local bazaars sell seasonal produce and traditional Persian sweets.
 The city’s grid-like 19th-century planning and quiet squares provide a different, less-traveled perspective on Iran beyond the major tourist centers.